2. Steam Powered Electricity

 Half-life refers to the amount of time needed for half of the atoms in a sample to undergo radioactive decay.
 So, for a set of 100 atoms of U-235, after 704 million years, 50 would have decayed and 50 would remain.
 After another 704 million years only 25 of the remaining 50 would still be left as the other 25 would have decayed.
 And so on…

 Long term storage sites have strict requirements due to the dangerous nature of nuclear waste.
 The waste must be kept in a place that is safe from contaminating humans, water, and other natural resources with radiation.
 As the decay rate of nuclear fuel is very long (U-235 has a half-life of 704 million years) it is radioactive for much longer than any human lifespan, so its safe storage must be ensured long into the future.
 These sites must also be in an area that is safe from earthquakes so that ground disruptions cannot harm the storage casks or create faults that cause radiation to leak.
 Deep geologic repositories are the best solution for long term storage, but finding areas deep underground that meet all of the storage requirements is difficult.
 In the U.S., the location chosen for long term waste storage is underneath Yucca Mountain in the middle of the Nevada desert.
 This site was approved in the late 1980s with a pilot project for waste storage being built in the early 2000s.
 Since that time, use of Yucca Mountain as a nuclear storage site has been mired in controversy and has not opened for waste disposal collection, leaving U.S. nuclear waste in interim storage.
-The people of Nevada do not want to house the waste for an entire country, particularly because they are one of the few states that does not produce any nuclear energy and therefore there is no nuclear fuel waste.
+The people of Nevada do not want to house the waste for an entire country, particularly because they are one of the few states that does not produce any nuclear energy and therefore create no nuclear fuel waste.
 Yucca Mountain is located on Western Shoshone treaty land and the burial of nuclear waste there is highly contested by the Western Shoshone Nation as they have strong ties to the land and burying nuclear waste on this land is antithetical to their culture.
 The suggestion to use this land is seen as environmental racism.

 Environmental racism is a form of institutional racism leading to environmental hazards being placed where they will disproportionately affect communities of color.